thindil/tkBreeze/README.md

     - Names of directories
     - Small bugfixes
     - Changed font to the default Tk font
+    - Added possibility to move scrollbars with mouse wheel

 * Breeze Dark version which was created from the theme above by me